Fiji travel advice

 Around the islands

-For many travellers the main attraction is the superb diving, and most resorts offer dive schools and facilities to explore underwater, but we can also tailor itineraries to favour relaxation, peace and quiet, or suggest a wide range of activities to get you walking, trekking, sailing or kayaking.
+For many travelers the main attraction is the superb diving, and most resorts offer dive schools and facilities to explore underwater, but we can also tailor itineraries to favor relaxation, peace and quiet, or suggest a wide range of activities to get you walking, trekking, sailing or kayaking.

 English is the official language of Fiji, though many Fijians are multilingual and speak their vernacular Fijian or Fiji-Hindi.

 Food & Drink

 Fiji is the multicultural hub of the Pacific and the cuisine therefore enjoys an infusion of indigenous Fijian, Polynesian, Indian, Chinese and Western influences.
 Traditional Fijian foods include roots, boiled or baked fish and seafood in lolo (coconut cream).
 Meat (pork or beef) is generally fried and accompanied by dalo roots and leaves, and dishes tend to be heavily spiced.
 There is an abundance of fresh seafood and exotic fruits.